finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

         List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto the instrument in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}.
         String dataModelScope = "dataModelScope_example"; // String | The optional scope of a Custom Data Model to use.
         String dataModelCode = "dataModelCode_example"; // String | The optional code of a Custom Data Model to use.
-        String timelineScope = "timelineScope_example"; // String | The optional scope of a timeline to use for post-close activity.
+        String timelineScope = "timelineScope_example"; // String | The scope of the Timeline.
-        String timelineCode = "timelineCode_example"; // String | The optional code of a timeline to use for post-close activity.
+        String timelineCode = "timelineCode_example"; // String | The code of the Timeline.
+This can optionally include a colon followed by the Closed Period ID to use at the head of the timeline, for a timeline with unconfirmed periods.
-        String closedPeriodId = "closedPeriodId_example"; // String | The optional id of a closed period within the timeline to view. try {
+        String closedPeriodId = "closedPeriodId_example"; // String | The closed period ID.
+If this is specified, both timelineScope and timelineCode must be specified. try {
             // uncomment the below to set overrides at the request level
             // Instrument result = apiInstance.getInstrument(identifierType, identifier, effectiveAt, asAt, propertyKeys, scope, relationshipDefinitionIds, dataModelScope, dataModelCode, timelineScope, timelineCode, closedPeriodId).execute(opts);